NATIVE AMERICAN MEDICINE

 A mid-to late-19th century prayer stick was researched, documented, and analyzed for its form and function.
-Animal spirits representations identified in the stick made use of beaver (probably linked to the 19th century struggling pelt industry), bears, bison and raven, with the latter animal spirit responsible for most of the artefact’s carved form and function.
+Animal spirits representations identified in the stick made use of beaver (an idea strongly linked to the 19th century struggling pelt industry), bears, bison and raven, with the latter animal spirit responsible for most of the artifacts carved form and function.
 The location of the area this medicine or prayer stick symbolized was a large plains states region with buffalo residing locally.
 This stick is possibly of Iroquois origin, although the carvings suggest a focus on the great plains lifestyle.
 If this is of New York or Iroquois origin, it is perhaps a western New York prayer object.

 Identification of a Native American Sacred Site, probably used by Wappingi Mohegans, ca. 1600 – 1760 for shamanic practices and ceremonies.